 A vertical list of design systems with corresponding logos: 'Human Interface Guidelines' with the Apple logo, 'Material Design' with the Google logo, 'Atlassian Design System' with the Atlassian logo, and 'Shopify Polaris' with the Shopify logo.
 Each item is displayed in a clean, rounded label format.

-Step 3: Practice By Creating
+Step 3: Practice by creating

 Step three is picking a product you like every week and recreating one of its key flows.
 Analyzing everything as you create is an amazing way to learn UI design.
 Some of the products and apps that are good to recreate are: